 During phase two of the Nanomedicine initiative, the fundamental knowledge and developed tools they have acquired will be applied to both understanding and treatment of disease.
 The centers will continue their pursuit of knowledge, expanding it regarding the science of nanostructures in living cells.
 They will gain the capability to engineer biological nanostructures, apply their knowledge, tools, and devices - and focus on targeting specific diseases.

 - One nanometer (nm) is one billionth, or 10 to the power of 9, of a meter.

 - Nanotechnology is the engineering of functional systems at the molecular scale.

 - Nanotechnology has provided the possibility of delivering drugs to specific cells using nanoparticles.

-- Inhaling airborne nanoparticles and nano-fibers may lead to a number of pulmonary diseases, e.g. fibrosis.
+- Inhaling airborne nanoparticles and nanofibers may lead to some pulmonary diseases, e.g., fibrosis.

 - Calls for tighter regulation of nanotechnology have occurred alongside a growing debate related to the human health and safety risks of nanotechnology.